Chiricahua National Monument, Arizona, United States of America: What to pack, what to wear, and when to go [2022]

 Waterproof snow boots

-In addition to regular footwear, you should bring snow boots.
+In addition to day-to-day shoes, it's important to bring snow boots.
 For visiting Chiricahua National Monument, we suggest these boots:

 Waterproof jacket that can be used in snow